stackitcloud/terraform-provider-stackit/docs/ephemeral-resources/access_token.md

 subcategory: ""
 description: |-
   Ephemeral resource that generates a short-lived STACKIT access token (JWT) using a service account key.
 A new token is generated each time the resource is evaluated, and it remains consistent for the duration of a Terraform operation.
 If a private key is not explicitly provided, the provider attempts to extract it from the service account key instead.
 Access tokens generated from service account keys expire after 60 minutes.
   ~> Service account key credentials must be configured either in the STACKIT provider configuration or via environment variables (see example below).
-If any other authentication method is configured, this ephemeral resource generation will fail with an error.
+If any other authentication method is configured, this ephemeral resource will fail with an error.
   ~> This ephemeral-resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---